Gnags500/java-networking-restaurant-app/README.md

 ## Known Issues

 - **GUI Compilation Error**: The JavaFX GUI files cannot compile without JavaFX libraries.
 The error "package javafx.* does not exist" indicates missing JavaFX dependencies.
-- To use the GUI, you'll need to either:
+- To use the GUI, you'll need to :
   - Install JavaFX SDK and add it to your module path
-  - Convert the GUI to Swing (which is built into Java)

 ## Network Configuration